-We tried three sports related challenges recently and WOW this was a big hit!
+Are you ready for a winning combo?
+We tried three sports-related challenges recently and WOW this was a big hit!

 The challenges were challenging, but the results were spectacular.

-You could definitely tell which little girls had used tulle before.
+You could definitely tell which students had used tulle before.
 Those were our experts.

 Kids also had to build a device to try to make a basket.
 You could hear us cheering all over the place every time someone actually scored.
 There was definitely a learning curve to these gadgets!

-And I found the ones you see in the photo above (which is linked to Amazon in case you need those since they really are cool!)
-The description said the balls were 2.5 inches in diameter and I was super excited.
+The description (on Amazon) said the balls were 2.5 inches in diameter and I was super excited.
 Like wouldn’t those be perfect?!

 On to FOOTBALL!
 The next sports challenge was to build a goal and a kicker.
 Now, we went ahead and tried those giant footballs and the kids loved them.
 They were just harder to use with the catapulting devices the kids had built.
 They tried them a lot anyway, just because they looked like real footballs.